Stuffed Mushrooms

 completed your first XML recipe page.
 Send us a copy

-so we may include your recipe on file here.
+so we might put your recipe on file here with our thanks.

 After copying the text to your clipboard, open your favorite text